privateplayaccord/weevil/connect/README.md

 Otherwise, you will need to configure your browser to enable Web Bluetooth via: `chrome://flags/#enable-web-bluetooth`

+Depending on your Android version you will also need to enable Bluetooth and Location services (Location is required in recent versions to support Bluetooth LE--which is stupid but we don't make the rules).

 ## Connecting

  1. Press "Pair Device" and choose your device from the list.